Hossein Kazemi

-Hossein Kazemi (حسین كاظمی, born October 3, 1979 in Tehran, Iran) is retired Iranian football player who last played for Aluminium in Azadegan League.
-He has also featured in an episode of a TV serie in Iran, with former Esteghlal team-mate, Ali Ansarian.
+Hossein Kazemi (حسین كاظمی, born October 3, 1979, in Tehran, Iran) is retired Iranian football player who last played for Aluminium in Azadegan League.
+He has also featured in an episode of a TV series in Iran, with former Esteghlal team-mate, Ali Ansarian.

 Club career

 After starting his career at his hometown club Saipa, he later moved to Pro League rivals Esteghlal He was an on-and-off player during the 2004–05 season, but became a pivotal part in the season and won a fixed spot in stacked midfield.
 He has scored a number of important goals for Esteghlal.
 After the 2006–07 season, he moved from Esteghlal to rivals Sepahan.
 He remained at Sepahan for the 2007–08 season before return to Esteghlal.
 With Sepahan, he reached the 2007 AFC Champions League final in which Sepahan was defeated.

 His good performances have earned him a number of caps in Team Melli.
 During the management of Ali Daei as Team Melli head coach, he had become an important member of the national team.
 Though, under new Esteghlal coach, Samad Marfavi, he became a substitute player during the first weeks of the season.
 This led to him not being nominated for the crucial 2011 AFC Asian Cup Qualifiers against Jordan.
 After spending two seasons with Esteghlal, he joined Steel Azin, where he stayed for a season before joining Rah Ahan in 2011 where he joined Daei and stayed for a season.
 He joined Mes Kerman for 2012–13 season and moved to Fajr Sepasi halfway through the season as he did not get any playing time in Mes.
 He signed with Aluminium in summer 2013 for one season.